ZM4G glow logo

 Using Logger32 with the Elecraft K3

-Logger32 will communicate quite happily with the Elecraft K3 (and presumably K2) radios via their serial ports as the Elecraft radios emulate the Kenwood command set.
+Logger32 will communicate quite happily with the Elecraft K3 and other radios via their serial ports.
+Elecraft radios emulate the Kenwood command set, but choose the right radio type to get the full range of commands.
 There’s a K2/K3 section in the Logger32 help file that tells you how to configure the radio comms.

-There is a small drawback to the K3, for me anyway, namely that it defaults to the ”wrong” sideband for CW when QSYd using Logger32.
-I prefer tuning from the bottom of the band upwards , hearing successive CW tones going high-to-low as I go, which requires CW-REV on the K3.
-That's fine, until I click on a spot in Logger32: as well as QSYing the rig for me, it automagically resets the radio to [normal] CW. :-(
+There is a small drawback to the K3, for me anyway.
+It defaults to the ”wrong” sideband for CW and digital modes when QSYd using Logger32.
+I prefer tuning from the bottom of the band upwards, hearing successive CW tones going high-to-low as I go, which requires CW-REV mode on the K3.
+That's fine, until I click on a spot in Logger32: as well as QSYing the rig for me, it automagically resets the radio mode to [normal] CW. :-(

-A simple workaround nearly solves this annoying problem.
-Tell Logger32 to use mode CW-R in place of CW in its band-mode table.
-[The table is accessed from the Tools menu pull-down (select "Setup Bands & Modes").
-Open the table, find a CW entry, edit it to read CW-R and hit return to finish editing each one, then the next ... and finally click the Apply button.
-Now when you click a CW spot, the radio QSYs to the frequency and sets itself to CW-REV. Easy peasy :-)] It doesn’t fix the NCDXF beacon tracker’s QSY function though, which still puts the K3 in CW mode.
-For the few times I use it, I can live with that.
+A simple workaround nearly solves this annoyance.
+Simply tell Logger32 to use mode CW-R in place of CW in its band-mode table, and likewise use FSK-R instead of RTTY.
+The table is accessed from the Tools menu (select "Setup Bands & Modes").
+Open the table, find a CW entry, edit it to read CW-R and hit return to finish editing that line, then go to the next ... and finally click the Apply button.
+Now whenever you click a CW spot, the radio QSYs to the frequency and sets itself to CW -REV. The workaround doesn’t fix Logger32’s NCDXF beacon-tracker QSY function though, which still insists on putting the K3 in CW mode.
+Given that I only use it occasionally, I can live with that.

 Back to quick links